bluesky314/Representation-Learning-Porto-Seguro-s-Safe-Driver-Prediction/README.md

 1)

 We put all category column names in a list.

-Then we create an embedding layer for each of these depending upon thats feature's unique value count in a loop and store them in the dictionary self.cat_dict
+Then we create an embedding layer for each of these depending upon that feature's unique value count in a loop and store them in the dictionary self.cat_dict

 Each embedding layer is saved in the dictionary according to its feature name so it can be retrieved later

 2)

-We process the remaining numeric features through any number or size of fc layers given by fc_layers argument This is done in part so thhe number of embeddings dont vastly outnumber numeric features
+We process the remaining numeric features through any number or size of fc layers given by fc_layers argument

+This is done in part so thhe number of embeddings dont vastly outnumber numeric features

 3)